Blog

 Develop your training program based on your security goals, history of breaches, and compliance requirements.
 All new employees and vendors who have access to critical assets should undergo the training as part of their onboarding process.
 For existing employees, the frequency should be at least once every six months.

-• Automated compliance checks to enforce correct policies and corrective actions
+3. Automated compliance checks that enforce policies or trigger corrective action

 These are the strategies, systems, measures, and mechanisms.
 These work together to minimize the impact of breaches or prevent them from occurring in the first place by acting as a guardrail that adds a layer of protection against risky or fraudulent activities.